 There are the different version of the history of the temple, some related its as founded by the Atisha himself.
 Some said it is built by his student Dromtonpa and Kawa Shakya Wangchuk.
 It is said that the Atisha like the place and the region is called Nyathang, the delight ground. he is said to have lived here and preached for about five hundred students at the spot.

 According to the historic source which belief the Atisha has founded the temple.
-On his way back to the Samye monastery from Drak Yerpa, He saw a very pleasant Land and he decide to stay here and continue his teaching.
-He build a temple and with the help from his students.
+On his way back to the Samye monastery from Drak Yerpa, He saw a very pleasant Land and he decides to stay here and continue his teaching.
+He builds a temple and with the help of his students.
 Some account believes that the second flow of the Temple is building by his favorite student Dromtonpa for a residence of his master.

-he first visit Guge and preach there, when he was returning back from Guge through Nepal there was a dispute in Nepal which prevent him from making his journey back to India.
-He diverts his destination to central Tibet at the request of his Student Dromtonpa. he spent some times in Drak Yerpa and Samye Monastery.
+he first visits Guge and preaches there, when he was returning back from Guge through Nepal there was a dispute in Nepal which prevents him from making his journey back to India.
+He diverts his destination to central Tibet at the request of his Student Dromtonpa. he spent some time in Drak Yerpa and Samye Monastery.
 Then he lives in Nyethang until his death.

 The main relic of the Monastery is the speaking statue of Tara and the Tomb of Tara.
 While on our way to Dolma Lhakhang, there is a huge stone carved Buddha.